laravel/nova-docs/src/customization/menus.md

 #### Using Multiple Filters with Filtered Resource Menu Items

 You may also pass multiple filters to a resource menu item.
-For instance, let's pretend you wanted to create a menu item that linked to your User resource, with both users that had an email ending in `@laravel.com` with the status of `Active`.
+For instance, let's pretend you wanted to create a menu item that linked to your User resource, with both users that had an email ending in `@laravel.com` with the status of `active`.
 You could create your filter like this:

 ```php
 use App\Nova\User;